Radiochemical analysis

 Assessment methods and criteria

 The evaluation is based on a 100-point system.
-Semester control includes control works and home practical works.
+Semester control includes control works.
 The maximum / minimum number of points that can be obtained by a student during the semester assessment is 60 points / 36 points.
-The final assessment is conducted in the form of an exam.
-The maximum / minimum number of points that can be obtained by a student on the exam is 40 points / 24 points.
+The final assessment is conducted in the form of an credit test.
+The maximum / minimum number of points that can be obtained by a student on the credit test is 40 points / 24 points.

 Language of instruction